k21971/EvilHack/doc/evilhack-changelog.md

 - Apply filters to the correct hints file (macOS)
 - Silence one more warning during macOS build
 - Fix: virtually any race/role could mount and ride restricted steeds
+- Fix: the Riders were not mounted on their steeds